top of page

 A CAREER PATH:

-This fellowship is an opportunity to advance research skills, present at national and international conferences as well as to attain numerous publications, with the aim to further the aspirants experience for preparation for a career in orthopaedic surgery, sports medicine in an academic center.
-You will be expected to expand your knowledge in the field of orthopaedic research, which we hope will inspire and help you to conduct future orthopaedics research of your own.
+This fellowship is an opportunity to advance research skills, present at national and international conferences and attain numerous publications, with the aim to further the aspirant's experience for preparation for a career in orthopaedic surgery, sports medicine and in an academic centre.
+Fellows are expected to expand their knowledge in the field of orthopaedic research, which we hope will inspire and help them to conduct future orthopaedics research of their own.

 MENTORED RESEARCH EXPERIENCE